fenderdigital/flask-philo/documentation/source/db/postgresql-orm.rst

 The following constraints can be set in your ORM:

-- ``PrimaryKey``: defines that a given column is a primary (not nullable and unique)
+- ``PrimaryKey``: specifies that a given column is a primary key.
+As such, it is unique and not nullable.

 ::

     id = Column(Integer, primary_key=True)

-- ``ForeignKey``: defines the foreign key that represents the relation with a different table
+- ``ForeignKey``: specifies a column that acts as foreign key, thereby defining a relationship with another table

 ::

     genre_id = Column(Integer, ForeignKey('genre.id'))

-- ``unique``: defines that the column should have unique values for each line
+- ``unique``: specifies that a column must have a unique value for each record

 ::

     name = Column(String(256), unique=True)

-- ``nullable``: defines if a column can accept null values or not
+- ``nullable``: specifies if a column accepts null values or not

 ::

     name = Column(String(256), nullable=False, unique=True)

-- ``default``: defines a default value in case it is not specified
+- ``default``: defines a default value in the case that it is not specified

 ::